-Evidence based non-hormonal treatments for hot flashes include parosetire, were flashes, go bypentin, soy products (some evidence to suggest it can help with raginal dryness too), and clinical hypness.
-For regiral dryness consider raginal moisturizers and lubricants, and oral operations.
-(2.25).
+Evidence based non-hormonal treatments for hot flashes include parosetire, were flashes, gots pentin, soy products (some evidence to suggest it can help with raginal dryness too), and clinical hyperess.
+For regiral dryness considering flashes and labeleants, and oral capentines.
+(2.23).